bohdaq/rust-web-server/FAQ.md

 ## Problem #8
-How do i start server on IPv6?
+How do I start server on IPv6?

 ### Solution
 Simply start server with -ip=:: (or -i=::).

+## Problem #9
+I have started server on ip=:: but unable to access it via fe80::... address.

+### Solution
+Try to access the server using IPv4 _inet_ address, from the same interface.
+Internally your IPv4 address will be converted to IPv6 variant [::ffff:192.168.m.n].